Skip to main content

 • emotional

-• “The game lacks depth in its emotional narrative, making it hard to care about the outcomes.”
+• “Despite its attempts at depth, the emotional impact is minimal, making it hard to care about the characters or their journeys.”

 • humor